jdleesmiller/jdleesmiller.github.io/_posts/2016-03-06-lessons-building-node-app-docker.markdown

 ## Running the App

-We are finally ready to install the app, so we'll copy in [the source files](https://github.com/rauchg/chat-example) and install the `socket.io` package, using the same process as above.
+We are finally ready to install the app, so we'll copy in [the remaining source files](https://github.com/rauchg/chat-example), `index.js` and `index.html`, and install the `socket.io` package, using the same process as above.

 In our `Dockerfile`, we can now tell docker what command to run when starting a container using the image, namely `node index.js`.
 Then we can remove the dummy command from our docker compose file, and finally tell docker compose to expose port 3000 in the container on the host: